etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 Configure and export dynamic applications in Etendo Classic, which are displayed dynamically in Etendo Mobile.

-In the **Dynamic App** window, specify the paths and versions for each subapplication.
-These settings determine how subapplications are displayed when users log into Etendo Mobile.
+In the **Dynamic App** window, specify the subapplication path and version.

 For the example we are following, the Dynamic App in Etendo must be configured with the following form fields and corresponding values: